angular/angular/aio/content/tutorial/toh-pt6.md

 The URL is unchanged.
 The heroes web API knows which hero to update by looking at the hero's `id`.

 The heroes web API expects a special header in HTTP save requests.
-That header is in the `httpOption` constant defined in the `HeroService`.
+That header is in the `httpOptions` constant defined in the `HeroService`.

 <code-example
   path="toh-pt6/src/app/hero.service.ts"